Seagate/cortx-motr-apps/README.md

 /tmp/
 ```

-### How to generate resource files on the Sage cluster?
+### How to generate resource files on the Sage cluster

 Pre-registration with Sage userID and application names is required.
 Once registered the sage-user-application-assignment script can be used